PyOCL/OpenCLGA/README.md

 Option A. Please refer to https://wiki.tiker.net/PyOpenCL to find your OS or

+Option B. Install by ourself

-Option B. Windows 10 (just to install all required stuff in a quick way)
+- Windows 10 (just to install all required stuff in a quick way)

   * Step 1.
 Install platform opencl graphic driver, e.g. Intel CPU or Intel HD Grahics (https://software.intel.com/en-us/intel-opencl)